Insight • Search & content

 Audio as a content layer

-• Narrated versions of articles for accessibility and preference
+• Narrated versions of articles for accessibility and reader preference

 • Audio summaries of long-form content